ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - What are the implications of lack of privacy for the individual and for the society?

 - What is fungibility?
-Why is it a valued property of money?
+Why is it a valued property of money? what other properties would be desirable?
   <!-- - What are the prerequisites for censorship? -->

 - Is Bitcoin fungible?
 How does fungibility relate to censorship resistance?